class Hash(K, V)

 Overview

-represents a collection of key-value mappings, similar to a dictionary.
+A Hash represents a collection of key-value mappings, similar to a dictionary.

-querying the value associated to a key (#[]
+querying the value associated to a key (#[]).
+Key-value mappings can also be

-deleted (#delete
+deleted (#delete).

 Keys are unique within a hash.
 When adding a key-value mapping with a key that